SeaTunnel Architecture Overview

 1.1 Design Goals

-SeaTunnel is designed as a distributed data integration platform with the following core objectives:
+SeaTunnel is designed as a distributed multimodal data integration tool with the following core objectives:

 - Engine Independence: Decouple connector logic from execution engines, enabling the same connectors to run on SeaTunnel Engine (Zeta), Apache Flink, or Apache Spark

-- High Performance: Support large-scale data synchronization with high throughput and low latency
+- High Performance: Support large-scale data synchronization with ultra-high-performance throughput and low latency

 - Fault Tolerance: Provide exactly-once semantics through distributed snapshots and two-phase commit